GrantBirki/gl/src/pages/details.md

 The wedding venue is at the _De Tierra Events_ property.
 This is a rental property that we have booked for the entire celebration.
 It is where we will be having the ceremony, reception, and all the other wedding festivities!

 The venue is beautiful and has a lot of space for guests to relax and enjoy the weekend.
-To view more information about the venue, please visit the [venue](/venue) page.
+To view more information about the venue, please visit the [travel + stay](/travel-and-stay) page.

-## Getting There

-There are a few ways to get to the wedding [venue](/venue).
-We recommend flying into the San Francisco International Airport (SFO) and renting a car to drive to the venue.
-There will be multiple groups of people driving to the venue, so we can help coordinate rides if needed.

-SFO isn't the only airport you can fly into (but it will likely be the most common option).
-You can also fly into the San Jose International Airport ([SJC](https://www.flysanjose.com/)), the Oakland International Airport ([OAK](https://www.oaklandairport.com/)) or even the Monterey Regional Airport ([MRY](https://www.montereyairport.com/)).

-There are a lot of options for getting into the Bay Area via air travel.
-Take a look at [Google Flights](https://www.google.com/travel/flights) to find the best option for you which will be a balance of cost, convenience, and travel time.

-However, if you prefer not to fly there are other options as well.
-You can drive to the venue which is what a few family members are doing to turn it into a road trip / vacation.
-You can also take the California Zephyr train which is operated by [Amtrak](https://www.amtrak.com/california-zephyr-train) and goes from Chicago to San Francisco (with stops in Colorado of course).

 ## Dress Code